-These heatable wheat pillows make a great alternative to a hot water bottle.
+These microwave wheat bags make a great alternative to a hot water bottle.
 They heat up in just a couple of minutes and stay warm for hours on end.
 Plus if you make a nice fleece cover like I have it makes it very snuggly to cuddle up to in bed.

 2 x 25cm squares of cotton (or one 50cm x 25 cm rectangle) – It doesn’t need to be pretty as this will be hidden.
 I just used a couple of scraps.

-2 x 25cm squares of fleece (or one 50cm x 25 cm rectangle) – I used Red stars on navy
+2 x 25cm squares of fleece (or one 50cm x 25 cm rectangle) I got mine from Abakhan Fabrics.

 Wheat grains – I used a 1kg bag and had just under half left over.